dykyi-roman/LesaraProductAPI/README.md

 This is code is not for copy-paste and use.
 I tried to show how to organize code which will be a separation to layer.

-API has a two enterpoint:
+API has a two action:

 - /product/create, which takes product inf and places corresponding product